 The service on this day begins with a Procession (see notes above).
-All three SMs, plus choir clergy, are vested in white copes [and stoles] for the Procession; the altar and chalice are veiled in purple as usual for the season.
+All three SMs, plus choir clergy, are vested in white copes [and stoles] for the Procession; the altar and chalice are veiled in blue as usual for the season.

 At the conclusion of the Procession, the SMs come back to their places in lineup at foot of altar steps.
 MC cues genuflection; ALL genuflect.

 AA, MC, and TH retire to credence.
 CR collects choir clergy copes as usual.

 SMs exit to priests’ sacristy where they change into purple vestments.
 CEL dons blue chasuble – no more copes in this service.
 SMs then return to chancel, go up to altar and kiss it, then receive thurible from TH to begin altar censing.